 The Barkly region is home to artists representing five remote communities.
 Whilst sharing some common themes and techniques, each community has its own individual style.

 Collectively the Artists of the Barkly offer a less familiar perspective on Indigenous Art.
 Their depictions of the land and the region’s famed cattle stations are often realised in figurative and abstract forms, with nods to folk and naive art.
 Vibrant, bold colour as well as pastels also contribute to a distinctive aesthetic.

 The Barkly region is hosts to some of Australia’s largest cattle stations and these are often represented in art.
 The works not only tell cultural stories but also depict tableaus of daily life, turning what may seem mundane (the gathering of water or the building of railway lines) into something expressive.
 Recollections from time on country, the changing landscape bush tucker, bush medicine and bush flowers all feature strongly in works from this region.

 Jessie Beasley, Rita Beasley, Carol Beasley, Annette Nungala, Kaye Beasley (artworker in

 Epenarra) and Rhonda Plummer (Barkly Regional Arts).
 (Photo: Visual Arts)

 Canteen Creek Artists (Owairtilla) – Kulumindini Arts (Elliott) – Epenarra Artists (Wutunugurra) – Mungkarta Artists (McLaren Creek) -Tartukula Artists (Tennant Creek).

-Each art community operates as its own grass-roots cultural enterprise, working through artist-led decision-making processes, supporting culture and respecting protocol.
+Each art community operates as a separate cultural enterprise, reinforcing the culture of the area and respecting protocol.

-Barkly Regional Arts supports these art communities through employment of community arts workers, visits from out-reach art staff, professional and artistic development opportunities, administration and sales assistance.
+Since 2012, Barkly Regional Arts has supported these art communities through employment of community arts workers, facilitation from outreach art staff, professional and artistic development opportunities and assistance with marketing and sales.